cccbr/runningatower/content/docs/040-health-and-safety/index.md

 ### Used of closed-circuit TV

 Some churches have installed closed-circuit TV systems allowing a choice of views of (a) the interior of the church (checking for progress of a wedding) and (b) the bell chamber (useful for open day visits).
-The latter can also be useful in maintaining contact between the ringing room and the bell chamber during maintenance work.
+The latter can also be useful in maintaining contact between the Ringing Room and the Bell Chamber during maintenance work.

 ## Image Credits